kyma-project/community/docs/guidelines/repository-guidelines/01-new-repository-settings.md

 To configure the Markdown link check, follow these steps:

-1. Add or update the `.mlc.config.json` file with the following parameters to the root directory of your repository:
+1. Add or update the `.mlc.config.json` file with the following parameters in the root directory of your repository:

   ```bash
   {